-STUDENT USE OF THE DISTRICT'S COMPUTER SYSTEMS AND ELECTRONIC COMUNICATIONS (Administrative Regulations)
+ADMINISTRATIVE REGULATIONS REGARDING STUDENT USE OF THE DISTRICT2'S COMPUTER SYSTEMS AND ELECTRONIC COMUNICATIONSINTERNET SAFETY a.
+Access to District Computer Systems When Students Are Physically Present on School Property

+(Administrative Regulations)

-Introduction
+1. Introduction

 The Darien Board of Education provides its students and staff access to a multitude of technology resources for educational purposes.
 These resources provide opportunities to enhance learning and improve communication within our community and with the global community beyond our campus.
 The advantages of having access to these resources are far greater than any potential downside.
 However, with the privilege of access is the responsibility of students, teachers, staff and the public to exercise appropriate personal responsibility in their use of these resources.
 These Administrative Regulations are intended to promote the most effective, safe, productive, and instructionally sound uses of networked information and communication tools to support 21st century learning in our schools.
+When students are physically present on school property, the Board is pleased to offer students access to the district's computers and computer networks, including access to electronic mail (e-mail) and the Internet, as well as electronic devices, (all of which will be referred to collectively as "computer systems").
+Access to the school's computer systems will enable students to explore libraries, databases, websites, and bulletin boards while exchanging information with others.
+Such access is provided solely for education-related purposes.
+Use of the district's computer systems will be allowed only for students who act in a considerate and responsible manner in using such systems.

-The Board and the Administration value freedom of expression and an open exchange of ideas and information.
-The Board provides students with access to a wide range of information and electronic services, including the use of computers, computer networks (i.e. the Internet), access to a public wifi network, and electronic communication (i.e. electronic mail, telephone).
+The Board of Education and the Administration value freedom of expression and an open exchange of ideas and information.
+The Board provides students with access to a wide range of information and electronic services, including the use of computers, computer networks (i.e. the Internet), access to a public wifi network, and electronic communication (i.e. electronic mail, telephone). believe in the educational value of such computer systems and recognize their potential to support our curriculum by expanding resources available for staff and student use.
+Our goal in providing this service is to promote educational excellence by facilitating resource sharing, innovation and communication.

 These computer systems are expensive to purchase, install and maintain.
-As the property of the district these computer systems must be carefully handled and their integrity preserved for the benefit of all.
-Therefore, access to the computer systems is a privilege, and not a right.
-Students will be required to adhere to a set of policies and procedures, as set forth in detail below.
+As the property of the district, these computer systems must be carefully handled and their integrity preserved for the benefit of all.
+Therefore, access to the computer systems is a privilege, and not a right students are required to adhere to a set of policies and procedures, as set forth in detail below, in conjunction with their use of the computer systems.
 Violations may lead to withdrawal of the access privilege and/or disciplinary measures in accordance with the Board's student discipline policy.